 In communicating a point of view, a principle, or a value, there are few techniques more powerful than a well-told story.
 A story provides a "mind picture" for the listener and gives color to an otherwise abstract concept.
 As a leader, for example, I could advise new supervisors to "treat employees with respect."
 No one could argue with such a suggestion.
 The following story, however, gives meaning to the principle.
 I've used this story hundreds of times because it happened to me (in 1982), had an impact on my leadership style, and others have told me that the story has had an impact on them.

 I had recently been promoted to my first management position at Walt Disney World; Supervisor of Fantasyland (my all-time favorite job title).
-I was preparing to give my first "verbal reprimand" to an employee and I was actually excited about it.
+I was preparing to give my first "verbal reprimand" to an employee (cast member) and I was actually excited about it.
 Finally, I was giving a reprimand instead of getting a reprimand.
 I was mentally rehearsing what I was going to say to this cast member regarding his poor attendance.
-It was going to be a verbal bombardment designed to get him to beg forgiveness and to be ashamed of his irresponsibility.
+It was going to be a verbal bombardment designed to get him to beg for forgiveness and to be ashamed of his irresponsibility.
 Moments before the cast member was to arrive at my office, my boss, a wonderful leader named Bruce Fox, sat down in the chair across from me.
 He looked at me and said something that I have never forgotten.
 He said; "Dennis, no matter what you have to do as a leader, whether you have to reprimand someone or even fire someone, when he walks out of the door you make sure he walks out with his dignity."
 Bruce's words not only changed how I handled that situation, but how I've tried to conduct myself as a leader ever since.

 Admittedly, telling the above story takes longer than saying, "treat employees with respect" but I think the point is much more vivid.
 Stories allow people to peak behind the curtain of things that have happened to you as a leader, to the company, and to others in the organization.